echronos/echronos/components/signal/docs.md

 After this API returns, it is guaranteed that the destination task can successfully use the peek, poll, or wait APIs to check for and/or receive the signals in `send_set`.

 The API does not implicitly call [<span class="api">yield</span>].
-The caller must explicitly yield if that is the intended behaviour.
+The caller must explicitly yield if that is the intended behavior.

 ### <span class="api">signal_send</span>